Woodef/ITCS424_spongebob/pollution_project/README.md

 To set up API key:
 1. Create `.env` in the root directory of your local project
-2. Use API key provided in the report.
+2. Use the API key provided in the report.
 3. If the provided key doesn't work, get your AirVisual API from (https://dashboard.iqair.com/auth/sign-in?redirectURL=%2Fpersonal%2Fapi-keys)
     - If you don't have an account, you have to sign up for free to get the API.
 4. Inside `.env`, add your API key as follows `apiKey=<YOUR_API_KEY>`